cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 represented by the scope.

-Example: If the runtime argument is specified as ``mapreduce.*.read.timeout=30``, all MapReduce programs and datasets used in them will receive two arguments - one with the scope ``mapreduce.*.read.timeout=30`` and another with the scope extracted ``read.timeout=30``.
-Programs other than the MapReduce and datasets used them will receive only the single argument ``mapreduce.*.read.timeout=30``.
+Example: If the runtime argument is specified as ``mapreduce.*.read.timeout=30``, all MapReduce programs and datasets used in them will receive two arguments: one with the scope ``mapreduce.*.read.timeout=30`` and another with the scope extracted as ``read.timeout=30``.
+Programs other than the MapReduce and the datasets used by them will receive only the single argument ``mapreduce.*.read.timeout=30``.

 Since the datasets can be used by programs running inside a Workflow, a scope for them can be nested inside a